FLEXSteps of FLEX FLEX and Special Topics Recent updates All FLEX resources

 You should undertake an Agile engagement in an Agile manner.
 That is, do something small, learn, adjust do something more.
 This eliminates this seeming dilemma by providing people in the organization a straightforward, well-defined improvement step to begin with.
 Once enough progress has been done, the next step can be defined.
 While FLEX does require someone with experience to guide you, you can quickly learn how to guide yourself since it is based on principles and laws of software development.
 Once these are understood, you can determine your own path.
 See The Differentiators of FLEX for more.

-A four-part approach to a roadmap
+A five-part approach to a roadmap

 While avoiding prescribed solutions, FLEX suggests a phased approach to creating a customized roadmap that builds on patterns of success.
 Here are the phases: